Key takeaways

 Let's be clear: tools like ServiceM8, Jobber, and Tradify are genuinely excellent at what they are built for.
 They deserve their popularity, and if you are running a trades or field service business without one, you are making your life harder than it needs to be.

 Scheduling and dispatch.
 These platforms let you assign jobs to team members, view everyone's calendar in one place, and optimise routes so your crew spends less time driving and more time on the tools.
-Jobber's route optimisation alone can save a team of four an hour per day in windshield time.
+Cutting windshield time is one of the fastest wins a growing crew gets from moving off a paper diary.

 Quoting and invoicing.
-You can build a quote on-site from your phone, send it to the client for approval, convert it to a job, then generate an invoice when the work is done — all inside one system.
-ServiceM8's quote-to-invoice workflow is particularly smooth for sole traders and small teams.
+You can build a quote on-site from your phone, send it to the client for approval, convert it to a job, then generate an invoice when the work is done, all inside one system.
+For sole traders and small teams, that single quote-to-invoice thread is usually the feature that justifies the subscription on its own.

 Job tracking and documentation.
 Photos, notes, checklists, and site assessments attached to each job.
-Tradify's job costing features help you understand your margins at a glance, so you know which jobs are profitable and which are eating into your bottom line.
+Job costing features help you understand your margins at a glance, so you know which jobs are profitable and which are eating into your bottom line.

 Client communication (basic).
 Most of these tools can send automated appointment reminders and job completion notifications.
 Some offer a basic client portal where customers can approve quotes or view invoices.

-For a business that just needs to get organised — to stop losing quotes on the back of the ute and missing scheduled jobs — these tools are transformative.
-They are worth every dollar of their $30 to $80 per month subscription.
+For a business that just needs to get organised, to stop losing quotes on the back of the ute and missing scheduled jobs, these tools are transformative.
+At entry-level subscription prices, they are worth every dollar.

 Where job management stops and business automation starts